olivia3395/Customer_Segmentation/README.md

 We also provided visualizations showing the segmentation and distributions across different RFM metrics.
 These insights help businesses identify which customer segments to focus on for retention, re-engagement, or targeted marketing efforts.

+## Summary:
+- **High Value Customers**: Focus on Improving Retention.
+They already purchase fre- quently, so the goal is to keep them loyal and engaged.
+- **Mid Value Customers**: Focus on Improving Retention + Increasing Frequency.
+They need both engagement to stay loyal and encouragement to buy more frequently.
+- **Low Value Customers**:  Focus on Increasing Frequency.
+The goal is to encourage them to buy more often and engage them more with the brand.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.